$ cd fundamentals-of-devops

 app.config.js is a new file that is used to configure PM2.
 So, what is PM2?
 PM2 is a process supervisor, which is a tool you can use to run your apps, monitor them, restart them after a reboot or a crash, manage their logging, and so on.
 Process supervisors provide one layer of auto healing for long-running apps.
 You’ll see other types of auto healing later in this post.

-There are many process supervisors out there, including supervisord, runit, and systemd, with systemd as the one you’re likely to use in most situations, as it’s built into most Linux distributions these days.
-You’ll see an example of how to use systemd later in this blog post.
+There are many process supervisors out there, including PM2, supervisord, and systemd (full list), with systemd as the one you’re likely to use, as it’s built into most Linux distributions these days.
 For this example, I picked PM2 because it has features designed specifically for Node.js apps.
-To use these features, create a configuration file called app.config.js, as shown in Example 29:
+To use these features, create a configuration file called app.config.js, as shown in Example 28:

 module.exports = {